 Postsecondary Student Goals and the National Standards for Foreign Language Learning

-Magnan, S., Murphy, D. & Sahakyan, N. Goals of Collegiate Learners and the Standards for Foreign Language Learning.
-Book manuscript submitted to the Modern Language Journal Monograph Series.
+Magnan, S., Murphy, D. & Sahakyan, N. (2014).
+Goals of Collegiate Learners and the Standards for Foreign Language Learning.
+Modern Language Journal Monograph Series, Volume 98.

 Magnan, S., Murphy, D., Sahakyan, N., & Kim, S. (2012).
 Student Goals, Expectations, and the Standards for Foreign Language Learning.
 Foreign Language Annals, 45, 2, 170-192.